maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > application.
 By using a library of pre-designed components, you can speed up
 > development and push updates faster.
 This directly translates to cost savings
 > and allows your team to focus on what really matters - the content of your
-> application, rather than reinventing Buttons and Dialogs over and over again.
+> application, rather than reinventing Buttons and Dialogs over and over again -
+> because Calcite takes care of that for you.
 >
-> Finally, but not least important, Calcite team has several accessibility
+> Finally, but not least important, Calcite has several accessibility experts on
-> experts on their team, and they ensure that all components are accessible and
+> their team, and they ensure that all components are accessible and compliant
-> compliant with applicable standards.
-This directly improves the User
+> with applicable standards.
+This directly improves the User Experience, and
-> Experience, and makes it easier for you to comply with the law.
+> makes it easier for you to comply with the law.
 >
 > As you can see, there are a lot of completing reasons to try out Calcite
 > Design System.
 We adapted Calcite widely inside Esri, and it's been of great